cbotman/cbotman/README.md

 ### Kaya wer wanjoo (hello and welcome)! 👋

-I am a husband, dad, 🥝 Kiwi, software developer (manager by day), uni student, 🌱 [bushcare volunteer](https://bpginc.info/) and geek, living in Mandjoogoordap (Mandurah).
+I am a husband, dad, 🥝 Kiwi, software developer (manager by day), uni student, 🌱 [bushcare volunteer](https://bpginc.info/) and geek, living in Mandjoogoordap (Mandurah, WA).

 <!--
 **cbotman/cbotman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.